DISHANK-PATEL/ChitChat/BUILD.md

 For a consistent development environment, you can use the provided Dev Container:

 1. Install [VS Code](https://code.visualstudio.com/) and the [Dev Containers extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers)

-2. Make sure Docker is running, then navigate into your project's directory and start the Dev Container by selecting `Dev-Containers: Reopen in Container` in VS Code's command palette (F1 or Ctrl/Cmd+Shift+P).

 > Note that local development ports (e.g. the ports used by `dfx` or `vite`) are forwarded from the Dev Container to your local machine.
 In the VS code terminal, use Ctrl/Cmd+Click on the displayed local URLs to open them in your browser.
 To view the current port mappings, click the "Ports" tab in the VS Code terminal window.